jzenkner/AbstractBeam/README.md

 ## Setup
+Make sure to install pytorch and pytorch-scatter.
+We used torch==2.2.1 and torch-scatter==2.1.2.

-For dependencies, first install the packages in the requirements file, e.g.:
+Then install the packages in the requirements file, e.g.:
 ```
 pip install -r requirements.txt
 ```